zdravkov/kendo-docs/tutorials/asp.net/saleshub/home-page/kendo-saleshub-customer-treeview.md

         }
     })

-The function we give to **ItemDataBound** is called everytime that a Kendo TreeViewItem is bound to the TreeView.
+The function we give to `ItemDataBound` is called every time that a Kendo TreeViewItem is bound to the TreeView.
 The callback function takes two parameters.
 The first one is the Kendo TreeViewItem that is being bound to the TreeView and the second parameter is the
-**SellingCompanyTreeViewItem** that corresponds to that Kendo TreeViewItem.
-This is the point where we set the **Text** and the **Expanded** state of the resulting TreeViewItem.
+`SellingCompanyTreeViewItem` that corresponds to that Kendo TreeViewItem.
+This is the point where we set the `Text` and the `Expanded` state of the resulting TreeViewItem.

 This is also the point where we call our Razor helper function to generate some HTML data attributes for the items in the TreeView.

     .Events(events => events.Select("window.SalesHub.CustomerTreeView_Select"))

-Since we want to update the Order's grid depending on the selected Customer, we attach an event handler for the **Select** event of the TreeView.
-If you'd like to read more on how we handle the **Select** event from the TreeView please read [Filtering Order's Server-Side](kendo-saleshub-filtering-orders-server-side).
+Since we want to update the Order's grid depending on the selected Customer, we attach an event handler for the `Select` event of the TreeView.
+If you'd like to read more on how we handle the `Select` event from the TreeView please read [Filtering Order's Server-Side](kendo-saleshub-filtering-orders-server-side).

 If you inspect the resulting HTML markup using your browsers Developer Tools, you'll notice that a `<script>` tag was created